psychoinformatics-de/ipsy-docs/source/internal/lab_info.rst

 * NIS

-To support user logins, b3 copies users (with 1000 <= UID <= 9999) from Medusa nightly.
+To support NIS in the labs, b3 copies users (with 1000 <= UID <= 9999) from Medusa nightly.
-This is currently done with the sen.mccarthy script, but that is in the process of being refactored and extended.
+This is currently done with the ``sen.mccarthy`` script, but that is in the process of being refactored and extended.

-Because of this, the /etc/adduser.conf has been adjusted so that all new local UIDs and GIDs start from 10000 (rather than 1000).
+Because of this, the ``/etc/adduser.conf`` has been adjusted so that all new local UIDs and GIDs start from 10000 (rather than 1000) to avoid conflicts during import.

 Ullsperger Color Printer
 ------------------------
 Kyocera FS-C5400DN.
-It has a static DHCP lease at 141.44.98.7
+It has a static DHCP lease at ``141.44.98.7``

 Pollmann Color Printer
 ----------------------
 A Kyocera FS-C5020N.
-It has a static DHCP lease at 141.44.98.8
+It has a static DHCP lease at ``141.44.98.8``

 Floor Monochrome Copier/Printer
 -------------------------------
 An e-STUDIO 256SE.
-It has a static DHCP lease at 141.44.96.89
+It has a static DHCP lease at ``141.44.96.89``